top of page

 You may also have gone, or are going through, the ‘stasis’ stage, where the practice doesn’t seem to be progressing any more, not giving you that initial buzz, not giving you any insights, and generally not delivering the ‘wonders’ you experienced in the early days.

-One of my most inspiring Ashtanga teachers, David Swenson, has described this process on multiple occasions:
+One of my Ashtanga teachers, David Swenson, has described this process on multiple occasions:

 In the beginning, when we come to find yoga, we are excited: it’s new, it’s like ‘wow, I love this, it’s like some sort of a new relationship!’ […] And then, after a few months little things in the relationship start to bug you.
 When something is new you’re making a lot of progress, and you’re feeling better, and it’s very easy.
 Then you hit what i would call the ‘plateau’, this zone where nothing much is changing; and people can get discouraged during this but it’s honestly where the vast majority of our time will be spent as practitioners.
 There are points of big progress and then it’s sort of imperceptible.
 And we get frustrated on the plateau because we feel that nothing much is changing and we’re not getting better, and so on.
 So people get so frustrated that they get away from yoga.
 And then one day we wake up and have a realisation that ‘Wow, when I was on that plateau it felt really good, but it was so normal I forgot how good I felt’.
 So we start to practise again and get back on the plateau”*.